Business Insurance in Colorado: Key Takeaways

 Professional liability (E&O), cyber liability, general liability, commercial property, intellectual property insurance, directors & officers (D&O), hail damage coverage, employment practices liability

-Intellectual property theft and investor disputes threaten startup companies in the Denver-Boulder tech corridor.
-Cyber attacks compromise sensitive startup data, while hailstorms damage offices and equipment during key development phases when cash reserves run low.
+Intellectual property theft and investor disputes can expose startup companies in the Denver-Boulder tech corridor to costly litigation.
+Cyber attacks compromise sensitive startup data.
+Hailstorms damage offices and equipment during development phases when cash reserves are thin.

 How to Get the Best Cheap Business Insurance in Colorado